HornPenguin/Booklet/README.md

 2. File name: Choose file name of output.
 Initial value is original file.
 3. Leaves: Number of leabes per signature. 'f' suffix means fold support number.
 4. Book Format: Output page size.
 'Default' value remains original size.
 See other ISO dimensions of format in 'Help' -> 'Format' above menu.
 5. Fold: Option for fold signature.
 Pages will be rotated and rearranged for folding.
+(Not supported yet)
 6. Riffling direction: Default is 'right' value. 'left' value is for an traditional asian bookbinding which riffles from right to left.